Pathway to the PhD

-Participants work with graduate students from the Graduate School of Biomedical Sciences (GSBS) at a 1:1 ratio.
-The graduate students design experiments for the undergraduates that are based on the graduate students’ thesis research.
-Last year, undergraduates worked on how heart failure affects the recruitment of immune cells to the heart and how glucose affects the ability of the causative agent of cholera to form bacterial biofilms.
+Participants work with graduate students from the Graduate School of Biomedical Sciences (GSBS) at approximately a 3:1 ratio.
+The graduate students design experiments for the undergraduates that are based on the graduate students’ thesis or lab's research.
+In previous years, undergraduates have worked on how heart failure affects the recruitment of immune cells to the heart and how glucose affects the ability of the causative agent of cholera to form bacterial biofilms.

-GSBS encourages applicants from members of groups that are under-represented in the biomedical sciences.
-The NIH has reported that groups under-represented in biomedical or behavioral research include African-Americans, Hispanic-Americans or Latino/a, American Indians, Alaskan Natives, and Pacific Islanders, individuals from disadvantaged socio-economic backgrounds and disabled persons.
-First generation college students are also encouraged to apply.
+We are particularly interested in recruiting individuals from groups that are underrepresented in the biomedical sciences.
+The NIH has reported that groups under-represented in biomedical or behavioral research include African-Americans, Hispanic-Americans or Latino/a, American Indians, Alaskan Natives, and Pacific Islanders, individuals from disadvantaged socio-economic backgrounds, and disabled persons.
+First-generation college students are also encouraged to apply.

 Information on the application process can be found here.